mariamahmed2/LC-Exercises/Solution1.md

    `cat > testpy`
       > #!/bin/python2
       > print "Hello World"
-  Then change permissiom in order to enable us excute the file with `./testpy`:
+  Then change permissiom in order to enable us execute the file with `./testpy`:
      `chmod +x testpy`

  9. `>` sign used to take the output of a program as an input to other program or coping with cat command